sphairas/sphairas-desktop/README.md

 This client is built on top of the NetBeans platform.
 To compile and run this project you need the [Apache NetBeans IDE](https://netbeans.apache.org/).
 The currently only supported version is 11.3 The features "Java SE" and "Developing NetBeans" must be enabled in the IDE.
 The root directories in this repository are all NetBeans modules suites.
 The required Java version is 11.

-To compile and run the client open [sphairas-admin-client](sphairas-admin-client) in NetBeans IDE 11.3 and right-click "build" and then "run".
+To compile and run the client open [sphairas-admin-client](sphairas-admin-client) in your NetBeans IDE 11.3 and right-click "build" and then "run".
 Several shared libraries, which are required to build the server, are installed in your local maven repository during the build process.
+Therefore, building the client is a requirement for building the server locally.

 This project contains icons licensed under various Creative Commons licenses.
 Please see [sphairas-admin-client/release/README](sphairas-admin-client/release/README) for detailed information.